Znapi/scratchx-file-io/README.md

 To run JAR files from the command line, use `java -jar path/to/.jar`

 On the command line, the helper app takes two arguments.
 They go after `path/to/.jar`
-* `path/to/root/dir/`: the root directory. *Required* unless the `-gui` option is also used, in which case it is optional.
+* `path/to/root/dir/`: the root directory. **Required** unless the `-gui` option is also used, in which case it is *optional*.
-* `-gui`: *Not required*.
+* `-gui`: **Not required**.
 If not used, the app runs in console mode.
 No extra window is created, and the app logs to the console.
 If the option is used, the app runs in the normal GUI mode, and it creates and logs to a window.

 Technical Details
 ---